 - ESXi versions 6.5.x prior to ESXi650-202102101-SG

 A new ransomware campaign has emerged, targeting ESXi servers and encrypting files with the extensions .vmxf, .vmx, .vmdk, .vmsd, and .nvram.
 The ransomware creates an encrypted document a .args file for each with metadata likely needed for decryption.
-Threat actors behind the attack claim to have stolen data, but some victims have reported that no data has been infiltrated.
+The threat actors behind the attack claim to have stolen data, but some victims have reported that they did not infiltrate any data.

 Many individuals who have fallen victim to these attacks have discovered ransom notes with the names “ransom.html” and also “How to Restore Your Files.html” on their encrypted systems.
 Some victims have reported that the ransom notes are plaintext files.

-Investigations of the attack have shown that the ransom notes do not appear to be related to the Nevada Ransomware and appear from a new ransomware family.
+Investigations of the attack have shown that the ransom notes do not appear to be related to the Nevada Ransomware.
+They appear from a new ransomware family.

-Upon the server being breached, the following files are deposited in the /tmp directory:
+The ESXiArgs Ransomware breaches the server and deposits the following files in the /tmp directory:

 - encrypt – The encryptor ELF executable.

-- encrypt.sh – A shell script that acts as the logic for the attack, performing various tasks before executing the encryptor, as described below.
+- encrypt.sh – A shell script that acts as the logic for the attack, performing various tasks before executing the encryptor.

 - public.pem – A public RSA key used to encrypt the key that encrypts a file.

-- motd – The ransom note in text form will be copied to /etc/motd, so it is shown on login.
-The server’s original file will be copied to /etc/motd1.
+- motd – We will copy the ransom note in text form to /etc/motd to show it on login.
+We will also copy the server’s original file to /etc/motd1.

 - index.html – The ransom note in HTML form that will replace VMware ESXi’s home page.
-The server’s original file will be copied to index1.html in the same folder.
+The program will copy the server’s original file to index1.html in the same folder.

-The encryption process is initiated by a shell script file that runs it with several command line parameters, including the public RSA key file, the file to be encrypted, the segments of data that will remain unencrypted, the size of an encryption block, and the size of the file.
+A shell script file initiates the encryption process by running it with several command line parameters, including the public RSA key file, the file to be encrypted, the segments of data that will remain unencrypted, the size of an encryption block, and the size of the file.

-Once the encrypt.sh starts, the script will modify the ESXi virtual machine’s configuration files (.vmx) so that the strings ‘.vmdk’ and ‘.vswp’ are changed to ‘1.vmdk’ and ‘1.vswp‘.
+Once you start encrypt.sh, the script will modify the configuration files (.vmx) of the ESXi virtual machine by changing the strings ‘.vmdk’ and ‘.vswp’ to ‘1.vmdk’ and ‘1.vswp’.